 No, HackISU is open to all students enrolled in a university program.
-Travel reimbursement information will be provided at a later date.

 We have plenty of air matresses for you to sleep on, but think about bringing your favorite pillow and a blanket to keep you cozy while you sleep.